 There is no variance in which careers are on this list.
 No new industries were added, and no industries became so safe as to be removed from this list.
-Farmers and ranchers became safer, moving from #8 to #9 by lowering fatal injury rate by 2.4%.
-One bright spot in farm and ranch safety came in the investigation and subsequent changes made at Fair Oaks Farm, after videos showing graphic abuse were released (Chicago Tribune).
+Farmers and ranchers became safer, moving from #8 to #9 by lowering the fatal injury rate by 2.4%.
+After videos showing graphic abuse were released, one bright spot in farm and ranch safety came in the investigation and subsequent changes made at Fair Oaks Farm (Chicago Tribune).

 Construction Work Becomes Deadlier

 Fatalities in the private construction industry increased 5 percent to 1,061–the largest total since 2007 (BLS Report).

 Construction and extraction occupations increased 6 percent in 2019 to 1,066–the highest figure since 2007 (BLS Report).